Luxury Experiences in Dunedin

 3. Take an Exclusive Private Tour of the City and the Otago Peninsula

 While there are many tours taking you to the highlights of the city, a more exclusive offering is presented by Fantail Tours.
 Discover Dunedin’s unique natural beauty, wildlife and rich heritage on their full-day tour exclusively for you and up to five other friends or loved ones.
 Explore Dunedin at your own pace, stopping by your chosen attractions for as long as you like, or opt for the suggested destinations from your local guide, such as the Signal Hill viewpoint over the city, to see the gorgeous architecture of the Otago University, to explore the Botanic Garden, and visit the Otago Peninsula to check out the Royal Albatross Centre, Larnach Castle and scenic lookouts.
+Find out more about private tours with Fantail Tours on Viator and Tripadvisor.

 4. Tour a 35-room Mansion with 250 Works of Art